robfitzgerald/csci5593-project/README.md

 	complete
 	traffic
 ```

+- note: if you want to explore increasing the "messages" parameter, run topoBaseline.

 2. Iterations: The second parameter should be an integer.
 This will set the number of times the test will run in the execution.